-Note: You must configure filters using the Filters page before you can associate them with the EAP- PEAP authentication method.
-For information on configuring filters, see " Setting Up Filters".
+Note: You must configure filters using the Filters page before you can associate them with the EAP-PEAP authentication method.
+For information on configuring filters, refer to "Setting Up Filters via WebGUI".

 To configure request filtering for the EAP-PEAP protocol: